alvarogarcia7/blog_source/source/_posts/draft_types-of-relationships-between-objects.md

 All segments have the first part in common "I know what I want".

-The second part, is variable in the way of getting it done.
+The second part though, is variable in the way of getting it done.

 Has reminded me of the TODO^find source$ 7 levels of trust/delegation in management 3.0, by Jurgen Appelo: